MicroEJ/How-To/SNI-LED/README.md

 # Setup the workspace

-Import the example projects into MicroEJ SDK:
+Import the example projects into the MicroEJ SDK:
 - Click on **File** -> **Import**
 - Select **General** -> **Existing Project into Workspace**
 - **Browse** to root directory